Forward selection and post-selection inference in factorial designs: Introduction

-We focus on the $2^K$ factorial design in which $K$ binary factors are randomly assigned to $N$ experimental units.
-With a small $K$, we can simultaneously estimate the $2^K-1$ main effects and interactions.
-Nevertheless, when $K$ is large, the number of factorial effects grows exponentially with $K$.
-This motivates us to conduct factor screening based on sparsity, hierarchy, and heredity principles for factorial effects.
-More precisely, \citet{wu2011experiments} summarized these three principles as below: \begin{enumerate} \item [(a)] (sparsity) The number of important factorial effects is small. \item [(b)] (hierarchy) Lower-order effects are more important than higher-order effects, and effects of the same order are equally important. \item [(c)] (heredity) Higher-order effects are significant only if their corresponding lower-order effects are significant. \end{enumerate}
+A large number of factors pose new challenges to the analysis of factorial experiments.
+First, estimation and inference of the causal effects fall into new regimes, especially when $K$ is large and each treatment combination only contains limited replications.
+Second, a large $K$ results in a large set of factorial effects, which complicate the interpretation of the results.
+This motivates us to conduct factor selection based on \textit{sparsity, hierarchy, and heredity} principles for factorial effects to reduce the dimensionality of the problem and facilitate the interpretation of the results. \citet{wu2011experiments} summarized these three principles as below: \begin{enumerate} \item [(a)] (sparsity) The number of important factorial effects is small. \item [(b)] (hierarchy) Lower-order effects are more important than higher-order effects, and effects of the same order are equally important. \item [(c)] (heredity) Higher-order effects are important only if their corresponding lower-order effects are important. \end{enumerate}

-The sparsity principle motivates conducting factor screening in factorial designs.
-The hierarchy principle motivates the forward screening strategy that starts from lower-order effects and then moves on to higher-order effects.
-The heredity principle motivates using structural restrictions on higher-order effects based on the selected lower-order effects.
-Due to its simplicity and computational efficiency, while the forward screening strategy has been widely used in data analysis \citep{wu2011experiments, espinosa2016bayesian}, its design-based theory under the potential outcome framework has not been formally established.
-Moreover, it is often challenging to understand the impact of factor screening on the subsequent statistical inference.
+The sparsity principle motivates conducting factor selection in factorial designs.
+The hierarchy principle motivates the forward selection strategy that starts from lower-order effects and then moves on to higher-order effects.
+The heredity principle motivates using structural restrictions to select higher-order effects based on the selected lower-order effects.
+Due to its simplicity and computational efficiency, the forward selection strategy has been widely used in data analysis \citep{wu2011experiments, espinosa2016bayesian}.
+However, its design-based theory under the potential outcome framework has not been formally established.
+Moreover, it is often challenging to understand the impact of factor selection on the subsequent statistical inference.
 The overarching goal of this manuscript is to fill these gaps.